USC-NSL/SWARM-SIM/README.md

 # SWARM-SIM
-NS-3 simulation for the SWARM project
+NS-3 simulation for the SWARM project.